synqs/Electronics/README.md

 ## others

-the other projects were created before mostly by Marcell Gall.
+the other projects were created before.